La Bella Mafia: Critical reception

 La Bella Mafia received generally positive reviews, as Metacritic reviews scored it at 65 out of 100.
 AllMusic critic Jason Birchmeier stated her previous album The Notorious K.I.M. was considered a "disappointment" as a follow-up to her debut album Hard Core and La Bella Mafia reestablished her as an "industry icon".
 Nick Catucci, a critic for Spin Magazine, who gave the album 3 stars claimed, "The King is dead – long live the Queen".

 Stylus magazine critic Brett Berliner gave the album a B+ calling the album "one of the top hip-hop albums of 2003" and said, "Kim is now in a class of female MCs that includes only Rah Digga and MC Lyte – and she's more confident, funny, and sexy than any of them".
 Sal Cinquemani of Slant Magazine gave the album 3 stars stating the album was her "most consistent effort to date," and added the album "plays like one giant bravado about everything: fame, money, power, sex, clothes, rhymes".

 Critics were also impressed with her lyrical ability.
 Jon Caramanica of Rolling Stone gave the album 3 stars stating, "When she really gets her hands dirty, Kim sounds more forceful and engaged than she's been in years".
 However, some critics felt the album was too long and contained too many fillers.
 Birchmeier of AllMusic stated the album could use a little "trimming".
 Brett Berliner of Stylus Magazine said, "I enjoy about eight songs on this album, but they're tracks I only feel like listening to from time to time".

 Commercial performance

 La Bella Mafia debuted at number five on the US Billboard 200 and at number four on the Top R&B/Hip-Hop Albums chart, selling 166,000 copies in its first week.
 On October 16, 2003, the album received a Platinum certification by the Recording Industry Association of America (RIAA), and had sold 1.1 million copies in the United States by July 2005.
-Intertionally, the album reached number 81 in Switzerland, number 82 in Germany, and number 105 in France.
-La Bella Mafia had sold over 1 million copies worldwide as of October 2007.
+Internationally, the album reached number 81 in Switzerland, number 82 in Germany, and number 105 in France.
+La Bella Mafia had sold over 3 million copies worldwide as of October 2007.